Skip to main content

 How to know it worked

-• After indexing catches up, the new assessment appears with its title, domain badge, and reporting date range.
+• After indexing catches up, the assessment appears with its title, domain badge, and reporting date range.

 If something goes wrong